Wilson to start at QB for Jets; White not cleared by doctors

 AP Pro Football Writer

-White is dealing with a rib injury that twice knocked him out of the Jets’ 20-12 loss at Buffalo last Sunday.
-He finished the game, but was examined at a hospital afterward.
+White started the last three games, but was twice knocked out of the Jets’ 20-12 loss at Buffalo last Sunday.
+X-rays at the stadium were clear and he finished the game, but CT scans at a hospital revealed a fracture to his ribs on his right side.

+“A couple in a row,” White said, “that makes that area just kind of really vulnerable.”

-White was cleared to practice and said throughout the week he had no doubt he would start Sunday, but team doctors wouldn’t clear him for contact.
-Saleh said White sought other outside medical opinions to see if he could get cleared for contact, but he did not get that clearance.
+White was cleared to practice and said throughout the week he had no doubt he would start Sunday, but Saleh said Friday that team doctors wouldn’t clear him for contact.
+White added that doctors told him if he got hit “in the right spot,” it could lead to further damage.

+White acknowledged he spoke to nearly 10 doctors to see if he could find one that would give him the OK to play.

+“And they just won’t,” White said.
+“And I completely understand why, but I’m always going to try to fight like hell to be out on the field with my guys.
+So, it’s frustrating, but it’s kind of part of football, part of life that you’ve got to deal with.”

 Saleh said the Jets will re-evaluate White’s injury Monday, but acknowledged it will be a short turnaround with New York hosting Jacksonville next Thursday night.